msmink01/multi-cow-lameness-detection/README.md

 Cattle husbandry, or the raising of cattle to produce diversified products for consumption, is a huge worldwide industry.
 The US alone houses more than 89 million cattle, creating an income of more than $80 billion every year<sup>1</sup>.

-One of the top challenges when raising cattle is cattle lameness, seen as abnormal movement such as limping and/or extreme posture such as abnormal headbobbing or back arching.
-Lameness is a sign of pain or discomfort within the locomotor system and is often caused by bacterial infection or improper hoof trimming.
+One of the top challenges when raising cattle is cattle lameness, seen as abnormal movement, such as limping, and/or extreme posture, such as abnormal headbobbing or back arching.
+Lameness is a sign of pain or discomfort within the locomotor system of the animal and is often caused by bacterial infection or improper hoof trimming.
 Lameness is often measured on different scales.
-For the purposes of this report, we separate two types of lameness:
+For the purposes of this report, we separate two types of cattle lameness:

-1. Clinical Lameness: when an animal is noticeably lame.
+1. Clinical Lameness: when the animal is noticeably lame.
-2. Subclinical Lameness: when an animal's lameness is subtle.
+2. Subclinical Lameness: when the animal's lameness is subtle.

 Please see examples of a clinical and subclinical animal in Figure 1.